 Your Meals – Keep It Simple

-Unlike your kitchen at home where you can dive right on into elaborate and elongated meal prep, it’s best to keep it as simple as possible when sailing through the wide open seas.
-Here’s how to do it:
+Unlike your kitchen at home where you can dive right on into elaborate and elongated meal prep, it’s best to keep it as simple as possible when sailing through the wide-open seas.
+Here’s how to do it when cooking on a sailboat:

 - Be sure to check all propane tanks for leaks and for possible refills.